Air Purifier Buying Guide

 you are someone who gets sick often, an air purifier with a

-germicidal filter may be just what you need to give your immune
+germicidal filter or UV lamp may be just what you need to give your immune

 system that extra boost.

-prefilters are either foam or some sort of non-woven nylon, and some have electrostatic properties to increase filtration.
+prefilters are either foam or some sort of non-woven polyester, and some have electrostatic properties to increase filtration.
 Look for

 prefilters with activated carbon.
 This type of prefilter will not only trap large particles but also adsorb odors and smoke.
 Regularly changing